 Example Research Projects

-Energy-Efficient Hardware for Deep Neural Networks
+Efficient Processing of Deep Neural Networks

 Towards Ubiquitous Embedded Vision